 If you are looking to hire welfare units for a small company, a construction site, or any other project, Addplant Ltd has you covered.
 Addplant offers a wide range of highly functional, HSE-compliant welfare facilities to suit the needs of a variety of different projects.

-Read next article: What is a Static Welfare Unit?
+Read the next article: What is a Static Welfare Unit?